Samyak2/website/content/post/08_variance.md

     ...
 ```

 Here `Anime <: Media` since Anime subclasses Media.
-Notice here that we don't really use generic types, so how does variance factor in here?
+Notice here that we don't really use generic types.
+So how does variance factor in here?

 Generic types show up in the *type of the functions*.
-In python, functions are typed using `collections.abc.Callable` [^2].
+In Python, functions are typed using `collections.abc.Callable` [^2].
 The following are the types of these functions:
 - `watch_media` is `Callable[[Media], None]`: takes one argument of type `Media` and returns a value of type `None`.
 - `watch_anime` is `Callable[[Anime], None]`: takes one argument of type `Anime` and returns a value of type `None`.